 I’ve only given you a few hints and ideas here – I am sure you can think of more.

 Be prepared that it’ll take work.
 You’ll have to learn new things.
-Try to follow your passion here and focus on the capabilities where you’re already strong and that joy enjoy.
+Try to follow your passion here and focus on the capabilities where you’re already strong.
 Your passion for your work will fuel your success.

 Also, check out my video below on how to find more income streams: